 The kimono should, if possible, be of silk or polyester that looks like silk, and have at least one mon (family crest) on the back.

 More freedom is given in what kind of kimono one can use, both regarding pattern, and fabric.
-Ladies should use komon (small picture) kimono, and men do not need hakama.
+Women can use komon (small picture) kimono, and men does not need hakama.

 For some of the higher temae it is common to use a more formal kimono while doing keiko.
 Typically this means treating okeiko as if it is an event when considering what to wear.